19 Best Places to Live in Massachusetts in 2025

 As one of the best small towns in Massachusetts, Provincetown blends the best of everything, from natural beauty to art galleries and nightlife.
 You can find an apartment with views of the Atlantic Ocean or live near restaurants, shops, and pubs.
 This inclusive community is also popular with LGBTQ+ vacationers visiting the beaches, museums, and live entertainment venues.
 If living an eco-friendly lifestyle is important to you, Provincetown also boasts electric vehicle charging locations and bike trails.

-As a tourist town at the very tip of Cape Cod, Provincetown's coastal resorts and accommodations are a draw for visitors.
+This tourist town at the very tip of Cape Cod brings tourists to its coastal resorts and accommodations are a draw for visitors.
 While it features the work of hundreds of artists along Provincetown Harbor, the primary industry revolves around food, accommodations, and all things tourism.

 14. Waltham